 EU to blacklist more Turkish officials

-EU leaders will agree to blacklist Turkish officials at Thursday's (10 December) summit, but an arms embargo is "off the table".
+EU leaders will agree to blacklist Turkish officials at Thursday (10 December) and Friday's summit, but an arms embargo is "off the table".

 That was the gist of summit conclusions drawn up by the 27 EU states' ambassadors in Brussels on Wednesday, seen by EUobserver.